NickLitharis/pandocreportgen/README.md

 - [Pandoc](https://pandoc.org/): A universal document converter
 - [XeLaTeX](https://www.latex-project.org/get/) (TeX Live or MiKTeX): A typesetting system for creating PDF documents

-Sure!
-Here's an updated section in the README file to mention the availability of an `images` folder:

 ## Usage

 To use this script, follow the steps below: